TheCatArt/discord-lyrics-status/README.md

 # discord-lyrics-status
-Set the status of your discord account aautomatically
+Set the status of your discord account automatically